 Non-Traditional Wedding Ring Materials

-Wood Wedding Bands: Wedding bands made from wood offer a wider variety of textures and colors to make your rings meaningful and unique.
-Wood has come to be a popular choice for men's wedding bands, but there are beautiful options for women too, including bentwood rings made from walnut, rosewood, pink ivory wood, and many others.
+Wood rings offer a wider variety of textures and colors to make your rings meaningful and unique.
+Wood has come to be a popular choice for men's wedding bands, but there are beautiful options for women too, including bentwood rings made from walnut, rosewood, and many others.
 Wood can also be combined with inlays of gold, silver or other metals, with virtually endless combinations.

-Alternative Stones: Diamonds are not the only option when it comes to engagement rings.
+Diamonds are not the only option when it comes to engagement rings.
 Sapphire and turquoise are becoming increasingly popular options.
-You can choose a stone with meaning particular to you, such as your fiance’s birthstone or favorite color or you can learn about the different meanings of various gems and choose a stone that helps tell your unique story.
+You can choose a stone with meaning particular to you, such as your fiancé's birthstone or favorite color or you can learn about the different meanings of various gems and choose a stone that helps tell your unique story.

-- Other Materials: One of the ways that you can add variety and meaning to your wedding ring is to use your own custom materials.
-At Rustic and Main, we have created rings using customer-provided wood, coffee beans, flowers and sand, just to name a few.
+One of the ways that you can add variety and meaning to your wedding ring is to use your own custom materials.
+At Rustic and Main, we have created custom rings using customer-provided wood, coffee grounds, flowers and sand, just to name a few.
 Another option is family-owned military uniforms.
 This is a great way to honor your loved one’s military service and add unique color and texture to your ring.

 Non-Traditional Wedding Ring Styles

-Custom Inlay Rings: This style of ring provides many unique combinations of materials.
+This style of ring provides many unique combinations of materials.
 Inlay rings are great for anyone who wants their ring to stand out, and to represent something that is important to them.
 Women's wedding bands with inlays often include precious or semi-precious stones inlaid into a channel in a ring of metal or wood.
-Other options would be a more minimal aesthetic such as a thin silver or gold wire inlay set into wood.
+Other options would include materials like flower petals, iconic whiskey barrel wood, naturally shed elk antler, or metal inlays.